Garmin Fenix 6 – Next generation outdoor / sports watch with solar charging glass

 One more thing...

-Can you imagine that this is a private run website?
-No office.
-No editorial staff.
-Just me, a lot of passion, and the motivation to provide information, reviews and news in a manner that huge online magazines simply can't.
-Even if english is not my first language - I hope you found this article useful.
+Can you imagine that this is a privately-run website?
+There's no office or editorial staff here, just me with a lot of passion and motivation to provide information, reviews, and news in a manner that large online magazines simply can't match.
+Even if English is not my first language, I hope you found this article useful.

-If you'd like to support this website or honor my work, leave a comment, share a link or use the Amazon link, to buy anything (it doesn't have to be the subject of this article) - it'll be much appreciated and will support this website.
+If you'd like to support this website or show appreciation for my work, please leave a comment, share a link, or use the Amazon link to buy anything (it doesn't have to be related to the subject of this article).
+It would be much appreciated and will support this website.

 14 Comments